Farms To Families

 Farms to Families/Fondo de Granjas a Familias began as an emergency initiative created by a partnership between REAP, Roots4Change, and Rooted in the early months of the COVID-19 pandemic.
 The program purchased fresh, healthy, locally grown food from regional family farms and small businesses and delivered it to Madison-area Latino/Indigenous residents and families hard-hit by job loss, food insecurity, lack of access to social services, and federal anti-immigration provisions.
 The initial Farms to Families project and Roots4Change helped support Latino/indigenous families through the crisis of COVID-19 with access to healthy, sustainable food, health resources, and housing assistance and through employment opportunities through Spring, 2021.

 In Spring, 2022, Second Harvest of Southern Wisconsin awarded the partnership of Roots4Change Cooperative and REAP one of four grant projects that addressed food equity in the community.
 The $61,000 capacity building award supports our current collaborative Farm to Families “Resilience Box” program that highlights culturally meaningful food preparation, bolsters female and BIPOC food entrepreneurs, and creates a co-learning space centering cooking, breastfeeding, and food policy.
-The program is funded to run during the fall of 2022.
+The program continues through 2024.

 Check out our impact reports to learn more!